phargogh/raster/_episodes/02-gdal.md

 ### Driver

-Which GDAL driver was used to open this dataset?
+Since GDAL will happily open any dataset it knows how to open, one of the attributes we can query is the driver that was used:

 ~~~
 ds.GetDriver().LongName